CVE-2026-1915: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in bestony Simple Plyr

 Technical Summary

-CVE-2026-1915 is a stored Cross-Site Scripting vulnerability identified in the Simple Plyr plugin for WordPress, developed by bestony.
+CVE-2026-1915 is a stored cross-site scripting vulnerability identified in the Simple Plyr plugin for WordPress, a multimedia player plugin used to embed video and audio content.
 The vulnerability exists in all versions up to and including 0.0.1 due to insufficient sanitization and escaping of the 'poster' parameter within the 'plyr' shortcode.
-This parameter accepts user input that is directly embedded into web pages without proper neutralization, enabling attackers with Contributor-level or higher privileges to inject arbitrary JavaScript code.
-Since the injected scripts are stored persistently, they execute every time a user accesses the affected page, potentially compromising user sessions, stealing credentials, or performing unauthorized actions on behalf of users.
-The vulnerability requires authenticated access but no user interaction, making it a significant risk within environments where multiple users have content editing rights.
-The CVSS 3.1 base score is 6.4, reflecting a medium severity with network attack vector, low attack complexity, and partial impact on confidentiality and integrity.
-No patches or known exploits are currently available, indicating the need for immediate attention from site administrators.
-The vulnerability falls under CWE-79, highlighting improper input neutralization during web page generation as the root cause.
+This parameter accepts user input that is embedded directly into web pages without proper neutralization, enabling authenticated users with Contributor-level permissions or higher to inject arbitrary JavaScript code.
+Because the malicious script is stored persistently, it executes every time a user accesses the affected page, potentially compromising user sessions, stealing cookies, or performing actions on behalf of users.
+The vulnerability requires no user interaction but does require authenticated access, limiting the attack surface to users with some level of trust on the site.
+The CVSS 3.1 vector (AV:N/AC:L/PR:L/UI:N/S:C/C:L/I:L/A:N) indicates network attack vector, low attack complexity, privileges required, no user interaction, scope changed, and low impact on confidentiality and integrity, with no impact on availability.
+No patches or exploit code are currently publicly available, but the vulnerability is classified as medium severity due to the potential for privilege escalation and persistent script execution.
+The plugin’s widespread use in WordPress sites, especially those with multiple contributors, increases the risk of exploitation if left unmitigated.

 Potential Impact